Borzyszkowski/Bomberman-Brics/README.md

  with Pommerman, popular AI competition.
 Finally, we discuss existing exploration methods such as Max-Boltzmann, Random-Walk, Greedy, E-Greedy and explain systems of rewards implemented in agents as well as tactics they have learned.

-Our own environment "Bomberman - Brics" is available at GitHub repository:
+Our version of "RL vs. Bomberman" game is available at GitHub repository:
 [RL vs. Bomberman game](https://github.com/Borzyszkowski/RL-Bomberman-Gradient).

 Project was presented on several events and conferences such as FOKA 2019 and GUT Day for AI.